Nashville Criminal Defense Lawyer

 This occurs when officers don’t have the probable cause needed to obtain a search warrant.
 When you open the door, you risk police pressuring you into consenting to a search of your home, or even having an officer say that they suspect you are in possession of illegal weapons or drugs in your home.

-For this reason, you should never answer the door when you don’t know the knocker personally, and contact your lawyer the moment that you’ve been subjected to a knock and talk so that you are protected moving forward.
+For this reason, you should never answer the door when you don’t know the knocker personally, and contact your criminal defense lawyer the moment that you’ve been subjected to a knock and talk so that you are protected moving forward.

 Reach Out to a Nashville Criminal Defense Lawyer

 When you’re ready to regain control over your life and attempt to clear your name, schedule your free case evaluation with a highly regarded Nashville criminal defense lawyer at Raybin & Weissman, P.C. today.
 You can do so by filling out the brief contact form below or by giving our office a call at 615-256-6666.